PK Gupta Series 11:

 iii) promote excretion (larger, charged, water soluble)

-Q. 5 Name phase II conjugation reactions and their location
+5 Name phase II conjugation reactions and their location

 i) glucoronidation (ER)